QuivrHQ/quivr/.github/ISSUE_TEMPLATE/defaults/ISSUE_TEMPLATE.md

+---
+name: Issue
+about: Use this template for bugs or feature requests.
+title: "[Issue]"
+labels: issue
+---

 # Issue template for Quivr - Your Second Brain, Empowered by Generative AI

 ## Before you submit an issue 🧐

 - Make sure you've checked if there are other issues on the same topic.
 - Be sure to check the documentation and read the README.

 ## Submitting a Bug Report 🐛

 A bug is a demonstrable problem caused by the code in the repository.
 Good bug reports are extremely helpful!

 Guidelines for bug reports: